Warnbro railway station: History

 During planning, Warnbro station was called Waikiki station.
 In March 1999, the Government of Western Australia released the South West Metropolitan Railway Master Plan.
 It laid out the route of the proposed railway between Perth and Mandurah as branching off from the Armadale line at Kenwick, following the Kwinana freight railway, and then going south through Kwinana and Rockingham, down to Mandurah.
 Waikiki station was the only station planned to be built between Rockingham and Mandurah.
 The railway south of Waikiki station was only intended to be single track, and only two trains per hour were planned to be run between Mandurah and Waikiki, with there being eight trains per hour planned north of Waikiki.
 Waikiki station was predicted to be the busiest station on the line, with 3,980 boardings per day when it was planned to open in 2006.

-On 16 July 2001, Cabinet approved a change in the railway's route, from a spur off the Armadale line to a direct line south from Perth.
-In August 2002, the government released a new master plan, called the Perth Urban Rail Development Project Supplementary Master Plan.
+On 16 July 2001, the Gallop ministry approved a change in the railway's route, from a spur off the Armadale line to a direct line south from Perth.
+In August 2002, the government released a new master plan.
 The tunnel through Rockingham was removed from the plan in order to save costs, and a park-and-ride station was planned on the outskirts of Rockingham instead of the station in the centre of Rockingham.
 The railway was also changed to be double tracked between Waikiki and Mandurah, causing the planned frequency between Waikiki to Mandurah to increase to six trains per hour.
 These changes lowered the predicted patronage at Waikiki station.
 The master plan gave a revised patronage of 1,800, when factoring in the removal of the tunnel in Rockingham, and new land use data, but not the change in route from the Armadale line.
 The master plan gave another revised patronage, factoring in the removal of the tunnel in Rockingham and the rerouting of the line as a more direct route, as 2,060.
 Furthermore, the plan called for the railway line between Perth and Waikiki to be opened by December 2006, and the railway line between Waikiki and Mandurah be opened by December 2007, leaving Waikiki station as the line's terminus for a year.